Question:

 Step 5: “Admitted to God, to ourselves, and to another human being the exact nature of our wrongs.”

 Example: Schedule a conversation with your sponsor to share your moral inventory openly.
-Speaking your truth to someone else strengthens your integrity and accountability.
+Speaking your truth to someone else strengthens your integrity and accountability, and helps you practice integrity in everyday situations.

 Willingness